Skip to content

 Vitamin A Skin cell turnover Rough, scaly skin

-Vitamin E Antioxidant Irritation, slow recovery
+Vitamin E Antioxidant protection Irritation, slow recovery

 B Vitamins (Biotin) Skin & hair metabolism Thin coat, poor regrowth